 While psychopathy has a genetic component, your genes don’t predestine you to become a psychopath.

-Meaning both a strong inherited component along with other factors exist.
-While most of ‘heritability’ is indeed the genetic variants or mutations that you inherit, the term heritability also includes epigenetics and in utero changes due to maternal factors.
+To clarify: Most of what researchers call ‘heritability’ is the genetic variants or mutations you inherit.
+However, heritability also includes epigenetics and in utero changes due to exposures before birth.

 If heritability is half of psychopathy, what is the rest?

-Environmental factors, such as exposure to cigarette smoke toxins in utero or heavy metal exposure, may combine with genetic susceptibility, as well.[ref]
+Environmental factors, such as exposure to cigarette smoke toxins in utero or heavy metal exposure, may also combine with genetic susceptibility.[ref]

 Are psychopaths’ brains different?

-Intriguingly, studies of psychopathic brains show that there are physical and physiological differences.
+Intriguingly, studies of psychopathic brains show physical and physiological differences.
 And these differences may start during brain development.

 The latest research points to psychopathy or antisocial personality disorder as having neurodevelopmental disorder features.[ref]
 In other words, something didn’t develop normally in the brain.
 Researchers are looking at various regions of the brain during development and finding physical differences.[ref]